tobealive/docs/docs/concepts/types/arrays.md

 ```

 In V slices are arrays themselves (they are not distinct types).
-As a result all array operations may be performed on them.
+As a result, all array operations may be performed on them.
 E.g. they can be pushed onto an array of the same type:

 ```v play